-UN inspectors moving to Ukriaine nuclear plant in war zone
+UN inspectors head to Ukraine nuclear plant in war zone

 “This is the first time, it’s the first time of anybody’s going to cross the front line,” he said, adding that he had received “explicit guarantees” from Russia that the mission of 14 experts would be able to work there.

-But in a war of claims and counterclaims which are extremely hard to verify, the Moscow-installed local administration in Enerhodar said Wednesday that the Ukrainian troops have shelled the territory of the plant with 60 hits over the past 24 hours.
+But in a war of claims and counterclaims that are extremely hard to verify, the Moscow-installed local administration in Enerhodar said Wednesday that the Ukrainian troops have shelled the territory of the plant with 60 hits over the past 24 hours.
 The strikes included a drone attack on the plant’s administrative building, which was damaged.
 Another drone hit the plant’s training center, the administration said.

 It said there were no casualties or release of radioactivity.
 It did little to assuage fears that the safety of the mission itself could be compromised.
 Ukraine on Tuesday already accused the Russians of bombing the planned access roads to the plant to try to encourage it to change route and move via the Russia-controlled areas instead.